electron/electron/docs/tutorial/security.md

 ## Define a Content Security Policy

-A Content Security Policy (CSP) is an additional layer of protection against cross-site-scripting attacks (XSS) and data injection attacks.
-They can be enabled by websites and we recommend that any website you load inside Electron does so.
+A Content Security Policy (CSP) is an additional layer of protection against cross-site-scripting attacks and data injection attacks.
+We recommend that they be enabled by any website you load inside Electron.

 ### Why?

-CSP allows the server serving content to restrict and control the resources Electron will load for that given web page. `https://your-page.com` should have be allowed to scripts from the origins you defined, while scripts from `https://evil.attacker.com` should not be allowed to run.
+CSP allows the server serving content to restrict and control the resources Electron can load for that given web page. `https://your-page.com` should be allowed to load scripts from the origins you defined while scripts from `https://evil.attacker.com` should not be allowed to run.
 Defining a CSP is an easy way to improve your applications security.